google/CTAP2-test-tool/docs/fuzzing.md

 to case.
 Furthermore, the goal to find a general approach for any authenticator rules out common solutions such as hardware emulation or binary instrumentation.

-## Corpus testing
+## How does it work

 Our idea is fuzzing by proxy.
 We take [OpenSK](https://github.com/google/OpenSK) (an open source implementation of a FIDO2 security key) as our fuzz target and generate interesting input data guided by OpenSK's code coverage.
-At the moment, the fuzzing tool consists of running this input corpus on the device under test.
+At the moment, we support two fuzzing modes:
+1. Run this input corpus directly on the device under test.
+2. Fuzz the device under test using this input corpus as initial corpus.
 The corpus is hosted at a [git repository](https://github.com/google/CTAP2-test-tool-corpus) and integrated as a submodule, which will be downloaded upon cloning the test tool repository.
 When downloading the test tool manually, you can copy the corpus